awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

 1. In the list of policies, select the check box next to **CloudWatchAgentServerPolicy**\.
 Use the search box to find the policy, if necessary\.

-1. If you will use SSM to install or configure the CloudWatch agent, select the check box next to **AmazonEC2RoleforSSM**\.
+1. To use SSM to install or configure the CloudWatch agent, select the check box next to **AmazonEC2RoleforSSM**\.
 Use the search box to find the policy, if necessary\.
-This policy is not necessary if you will start and configure the agent only through the command line\.
+This policy is not necessary if you start and configure the agent only through the command line\.

 1. Choose **Next: Review**\.